 Obama to host Dalai Lama on Friday at White House

-WASHINGTON (AP) — President Barack Obama will meet with Tibetan spiritual leader the Dalai Lama on Friday, the White House.
+WASHINGTON (AP) — President Barack Obama will meet with Tibetan spiritual leader the Dalai Lama on Friday at the White House.
 The meeting could strain already tense relations between the U.S. and China.

-The exiled leader, who is in the U.S. for a speaking tour, is famed for his peaceful struggle for greater Tibetan autonomy, which China bitterly opposes.
+The exiled leader, who is in the U.S. for a speaking tour, is famed for his peaceful struggle for greater Tibetan autonomy that China bitterly opposes.
 The last time he met with Obama, in 2011, China said it damaged Chinese-American ties.
 China was similarly angered when the two met in 2010.

 The White House said Obama is hosting the Dalai Lama in his capacity as a respected religious and cultural leader.